 In terms of accuracy, the predicted finishing time for each horse is not satisfactory while the accuracy of predicting WIN and PLACE achieved an acceptable result by comparing to the previous projects.
-In terms of profitability of the model, a new strategy of avoid betting on the predictions, which have a greater variance of predictions by different trees in the forest, has greatly improved the profitability compared to the result in the last semester while none of them are able to return any profit.
+In terms of profitability of the model, the performance of betting based on predictions is just worse than public intelligence while both of them are not able to return profits.